IceCodeNew/sshd_config/README.md

-# K4YT3X's Hardened OpenSSH Server Configuration
+# IceCodeNew's Hardened OpenSSH Server Configuration

 This repository hosts my hardened version of OpenSSH server (>=8.5) configuration file.
 You will need to modify the configuration according to the error messages if you want to use this configuration for older versions of OpenSSH.